PULLED PORK BAR-B-QUE

 Add a half-teaspoon of smoke flavor and a moderate amount of BBQ sauce and mix.
 Add a few drops of hot sauce (to taste) and mix.
+ALTERATION: I've switched to cyanne pepper for some tang, rather than hot sauce.
+You can add the heat at this step or hold off until serving time and provide it as a garnish so that those who don't want the heat can leave it off.
 Refrigerate overnight to allow the flavor from the sauce to permeate the meat.
-Reheat in microwave and serve with heated bar-b-que sauce and hot sauce on the side.
+Reheat in microwave and serve with room temperature bar-b-que sauce and hot sauce or pepper on the side.

 Makes enough for two meals for a family of four, plus some left over for lunches.
 It's great on a bun!
-Incidentally, I've just noticed that BBQ on a bun needs more hot sauce than BBQ served alone.
-Mark "Cajun Boy" Daigle of the G&L Forum tells me that this is because the starch in the bread breaks down the "capiscum", the hot part of the hot sauce.
+Incidentally, I've just noticed that BBQ on a bun needs more hot sauce or Cyanne Pepper than BBQ served alone.
+Mark "Cajun Boy" Daigle of the G&L Forum tells me that this is because the starch in the bread breaks down the "capsaicin", the hot part of the hot sauce or pepper.